PLangHQ/plang/Documentation/RuntimeLifecycle.md

 2. **Run Before Start App Events**: Any events defined to run before the application starts are executed.

 3. **Run Setup.goal File**: The `Setup.goal` file is executed.
-This file typically contains initialization logic for your application.
+This file typically contains steps such as database setup or other action that should only run once.
+After a step in the Setup.goal has run once, it will never run again, even after restart.
+If you add a new step, that step will run on next run.

 4. **Start Scheduler**: The scheduler is started, which manages the execution of goals and events.